S. 2503: ROTOR Act

 Who benefits from S. 2503?

-Commercial airline passengers
+Commercial pilots and their passengers

 Air traffic controllers